The Clear Edge

 Pattern 3: The Relationship Erosion

-Fatigue shows first in your interactions with clients and team.
-You’re shorter.
-Less patient.
-More reactive.
-Small friction feels big.
+Fatigue shows up first in your interactions with clients and your team—you’re shorter, less patient, more reactive, and small friction starts to feel big.

 This costs you in two ways:

-First, immediate relationship damage.
-The client asks a normal question, and you respond tersely.
-They feel it.
-Trust erodes slightly.
-Do this 15 times over 3 months, you’ve degraded a $24K/year relationship without realizing it.
+• Do this 15 times over 3 months and you’ve degraded a $24K/year relationship without realizing it.

-Rachel’s near-miss: Month 8, she drafted E-mail firing a client who’d asked for a small revision.
-Email sat in drafts.
-Month 9, after a psychology check and a 4-day rest, she re-read it.
-“This is insane.
+• Month 9: After a psychology check and a 4-day rest, she re-read it and thought, “This is insane.
 Why would I fire a $1,500/month client over a normal request?”

 Pattern 4: The Opportunity Blindness